Depression is when someone experiences a low mood that lasts for a long time and affects their everyday life.

 What is depression?

-What are some of myths and misconceptions about depression?
+What are some of the symptoms of depression?

-Someone who is experiencing depression will often describe feeling down, hopeless or empty.
+Everyone’s experience is different, but someone may describe feeling down, hopeless or empty.
 They can feel like they don't have any motivation and that it's impossible to enjoy anything anymore.